appvision-gmbh/json2typescript/README.md

 If true, it will be allowed to assign primitive to other primitive types.

 The default is `false`.

+#### Property matching rule

+`(number) JsonConvert.propertyMatchingRule`

+Determines the rule of how JSON properties shall be matched with class properties during deserialization.
+You may assign the following two values:
+* `PropertyMatchingRule.CASE_STRICT`: JSON properties need to match exactly the names in the decorators
+* `PropertyMatchingRule.CASE_INSENSITIVE`: JSON properties need to match names in the decorators, but names they are not case sensitive

+The default is `PropertyMatchingRule.CASE_STRICT`.

 ### Public methods